cnb0/learning-gitlab/README.md

         - How to format a good Git commit message
         - How to change your Git editor
         - Monitoring CI Metrics

+Course Outline

+            GitLab Overview and Flow
+            Performing Git commands for branching, merging, and remote work GitLab components and navigation features
+            Fundamental concepts and skills using GitLab within the DevSecOps lifecycle Architecture and Runners
+            Setting-up and configuring CICD and runners
+            Scope and persist variables at various levels Testing, building, reviewing, and deploying Gitlab CICD pipelines CICD pipelines custom workflow management
+            Multi Environment (Multiple K8s Clusters) Deployments with CICD Release and deployment workflow
+            Task automations in Gitlab
+            Artifacts and dependency caching
+            Building and deploying images to GitLab registry Gitlab Security Scanning and Reporting – Static Application Security Testing, License Compliance Scanning, container scanning and Dynamic Application Security Testing (DAST)
+            Scalability and High Availability with GitLab
+            Gitlab Integration with Jenkins

+Gitlab administration topics

+           Install GitLab
+           Configure basic settings
+           Add and remove users and adjust settings View and track user permission levels and changes made to these Manage user access via integrations with external authentication and authorization providers Configure and test-optional settings and integrations
+           Perform backups, restores, and upgrades

+Enterprise Security:

+                SAST Overview
+                Using built-in scanners
+                Integrating external scanner